McIntosh MA8950 and MA9500 amplifiers target audio perfection

 The bad news?
 All of these state-of-the-art improvements don't come cheap.

-The flagship MA9500 costs £14,995 (around $21,000 / AU$29,000).
+The flagship MA9500 costs £14,995 / AU$24,995 (around $21,000).
 It outputs 300 watts per channel and has no fewer than ten analogue inputs (two balanced, six unbalanced, plus an MM/MC input with adjustable loading).
 You also get an eight-band tone control that allows users to manually tweak frequencies by +/- 12dB.

-The MA8500 is a touch cheaper at £12,495 (around $17,000 / AU$24,000).
+The MA8500 is a touch cheaper at £12,495 / AU$18,495 (around $17,000).
 It outputs 200 watts per channel and comes with a decent array of analogue inputs (one balanced, six unbalanced, plus MC with adjustable loading and a MM phono input).
 There's a five-band tone control capable of the usual +/- 12dB adjustments.

 Both the new models feature McIntosh's signature 'industrial chic' design, and come complete with trademark "McIntosh Blue" watt meters that indicate power output in real time.